syoyo/tinygltf/README.md

 `TinyGLTF` is a header only C++11 glTF 2.0 https://github.com/KhronosGroup/glTF library.

-`TinyGLTF` uses Niels Lohmann's json library(https://github.com/nlohmann/json), so now it requires C++11 compiler.
+`TinyGLTF` uses dropbox/json11 JSON library(https://github.com/dropbox/json11), so now it requires C++11 compiler.
 If you are looking for old, C++03 version, please use `devel-picojson` branch.

 ## Status

+v2.2.0 Use dropbox/json11 instead of nlohmann's json.hpp
 v2.0.0 release(22 Aug, 2018)!

 ## Builds